Trial scheduled in 2024 for movie armorer in fatal shooting of cinematographer by actor Alec Baldwin

 State district court Judge Mary Marlowe Sommer on Monday scheduled the trial to run from Feb.
 21 through March 6 in Santa Fe, New Mexico.
 The first day begins with jury selection.

-An attorney for Gutierrez-Reed has described the fatal shooting as a tragic accident and says the film’s armorer committed no crime.
-Gutierrez-Reed is currently the sole criminal defendant.
+An attorney for Gutierrez has described the fatal shooting as a tragic accident and says the film’s armorer committed no crime.
+Gutierrez is currently the sole criminal defendant.

 Prosecutors are weighing whether to refile a charge against Baldwin after receiving a new analysis of the gun fired at Hutchins.
 Special prosecutors dismissed an involuntary manslaughter charge against Baldwin in April, saying they were informed the gun might have been modified before the shooting and malfunctioned.